k21971/CrecelleHack/doc/variantfixes.md

 # 1.3

+## Coating System
+- Improved descriptions for walls made of dirt and sand.
+- Added several options related to coating display that can be altered via config file.
+- Improved messaging around coatings in several instances.

 ## Misc
 - Reverted changes to reflection from 1.0.
 - New feedback for cracked and greasy mirrors.
 Cracked mirrors scare